martin-beran/fpga/mb50/README.md

     mb50as FILE.s

 Compiles file `FILE.s`.
-If successful, it produces binary `FILE.bin`, text output `FILE.out`, and terminates with exit code 0.
+If successful, it produces binary `FILE.bin`, textual memory initialization file `FILE.mif`, text output `FILE.out`, and terminates with exit code 0.
 Any errors and warnings are written to the standard error.
 After an error, the assembler terminates with exit code 1.

 ### Syntax